Senior Honors Thesis

 - A GPA of at least 3.3

-- A faculty advisor either in the Department of Asian Studies or among our affiliate faculty
+- A faculty advisor either in the Department of Asian and Middle Eastern Studies or among our affiliate faculty

 - An interesting topic that you’d like to explore (preferably related to previous coursework)